“They were all filled with the Holy Spirit, and they began to speak different languages. The Holy Spirit was giving them the power to do this.”

 According to the National Curriculum, learning a foreign language 'provides an opening to other cultures'.
-Here at St. Thomas of Canterbury, we have chosen to teach German in KS2.
-Miss.
-Chronnell has a degree in Modern Languages with Communication Studies, and will deliver lessons every Thursday morning.
+Here at St. Thomas of Canterbury, we have chosen to teach French in KS2.
+The subject leader is Miss Sale.
+Miss Sale has a Bachelor's and Master's degree in Modern Languages (French and Spanish) and a PGCE in MFL from the University of Oxford.
+All teachers in KS2 will be teaching MFL.

 Children are encouraged to:-